sujayvsarma/SujaySarma.Data/Docs/Core/USAGE.md

 Attribute name | Purpose
 ---------------|------------------------
 IContainerAttribute, ContainerAttribute | Define a data container, eg: a table in a database.
+This is used to decorate the class, structure or record.
 IContainerMemberAttribute, ContainerMemberAttribute | Define a member in a data container, eg: a column in a database table.
+This is used to decorate the properties and fields within a class, structure or record.

 Then there are two specialised attribute classes: